-As well as housing stock the Victorians also constructed many of the civic heritage buildings that remain today; Schools, libraries, museums, shopping arcades and town halls often feature the finest examples of Victorian craftsmanship and design in their sash windows.
+As well as building housing stock the Victorians also constructed many of the civic heritage buildings that remain today; Schools, libraries, museums, churches, shopping arcades and town halls often feature the finest examples of Victorian craftsmanship and design in their sash windows.

 Shaped Top Sash

-Bent / Curved Timber Sash Windows.
+Bent / Bow Faced Timber Sash Windows.

 Marginal Glazing Bars